 - spices to add in your own amounts: paprika Chile powder, cilantro, salt, and pepper

-- cook onion in frying pan with 1 tbsp butter until translucent.
+- cook onion in frying pan with 1 tablespoon butter until translucent.
 Add garlic, cream cheese, and spices.

 - add chicken, stir until flavors are mixed, and remove from heat.
 Stir in salsa.